MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 This time we hope forward in memory in bytes
 `[ 0x100004000 + (0x11 * 0x1 )]   = [ 0x100004011]` .
 # Branching
-Branching is the ability for a computer to execute instructions in memory one at a time and react to certain conditions and branch out into other parts of the program code.
+Branching is the ability for a computer deviate from the consequetive execution of instructions in memory one at a time and react to certain conditions and branch out into other parts of the program code.

 Branching is where the magic happens.

 Before the invention of digital technology, electronic devices were very rigid.
 Rigid in a sense that they followed a strict control flow.
-They were also analog but that's not the point here.
+They were analog, which means continuous instead of discreet.
 Every device before the takeover of the semiconductor followed a very rigid path of execution.
 Complex behaviour was carefully managed by signals and timing.
-Let's take an old CRT TV as an example.
-With the help of a magnetic field an electron beam can be moved by changing the magnetic field between two metal plates, which is directly proportional to the current.
+Let's take an old CRT TV[^CRT] as an example.
+With the help of a magnetic field an electron beam can be moved by changing the magnetic field between magnetic coils by the means of the Lorentz foce, which are directly proportional to the current.
 But getting MacGyver on the screen is a little more involved.
 In order for a picture to from in front of the screen, the signal has to go from left to right and the moment it reaches the end needs to reset to the left.
 At the same time the magnetic field for the vertical direction has to notch the beam down one scanline.
 All of that was carefully orchestrated by signals.
 The AC signal was used to create two sawtooth signals of two different frequencies with the help of basically capacitors, to guide the beam.
 Each time the current dropped to zero, the beam would reset to the left and when the slower sawtooth signal dropped to zero the beam would reset to the top left.
 The video signal would then be superposed on the beam to change the intensity and form the picture.
 Turning from black (low intensity), over different shades of gray to white (full intensity).
 Additionally, the signal had a pulse to synchronize the horizontal and vertical beam with the automatic moving beam.

 The takeaway point here is that even though a device like a CRT TV seems to have something